 There is no OT and instead things head right to a five-shot shootout.

-With the score up in Team USA’s favour 4-3, Coach Bombay makes the wild choice to switch-in Julie the Cat into the net, a move that would’ve made more sense earlier in the game when Team USA gave up 4 unanswered goals.
+With the shoot out going in Team USA’s favour 4-3, Coach Bombay makes the wild choice to switch-Julie the Cat into net, a move that would’ve made more sense earlier in the game when Team USA gave up 4 unanswered goals.
 Instead, Coach Bombay chooses the last shot in a shootout to send her out, despite her being in no way warmed up having sat on the bench all game.
 He tells Julie that Gunnar Stahl will deek three times (as an aside: nobody would ever call what he does “deeks”) before shooting glove side.
-Julie asks what she should do if he shoots stick-side because as a high-level goalie in an international tournament, she has no idea what to do if somebody shoots stick side.
+Julie asks what she should do if he shoots stick side because as a high-level goalie in an international tournament, she has no idea what to do if somebody shoots stick side.
 Coach Bombay tells hers not to worry because Gunnar Stahl is “fancy” and always shoots glove-side because nothing says tournament MVP like a player that always shoots the exact same shot in a shoot-out.

 Iceland’s Gunnar Stahl casually skates toward the net before making a full stop – which would normally result in the play being blown dead, however remember that lassoing thing and it’s clear at this point the refs don’t give a single fuck about the rules.
 He then makes no attempt whatsoever to hide what shot he intends to shoot; if anything he really telegraphs his shot.
 Julie gloves the puck at which point the most spectacular event of the entire game occurs:

 The entire arena collectively loses their sense of object permanence at once.